-Boys who attend Bramfield House School have a primary need of SEMH.
+The pupils who attend Bramfield House School have a primary need of SEMH.
 Some of our learners may present with additional complex needs such as ADD, ODD, ADHD dyslexia, dyscalculia and dyspraxia and attachment difficulties.
-Around 40% of boys have underlying ASC either diagnosed or undiagnosed.
-All boys have an EHCP.

-Many of our boys have missed substantial periods of time in education, some may have previously been on part time timetables, either out of education or in multiple settings.
-Most boys come to Bramfield house after one or more breakdowns of placement and have poor experiences of education.
-A large proportion of our boys are in local authority care or are involved with social care.
+Around 40% of pupils have underlying ASC either diagnosed or undiagnosed.
+All pupils have an EHCP.
+Many of our pupils have missed substantial periods of time in education, some may have previously been on part time timetables, either out of education or in multiple settings.
+Most pupils come to Bramfield house after one or more breakdowns of placement and have poor experiences of education.
+A large proportion of our pupils are in local authority care or are involved with social care.

-In response to the changing needs of the boys being referred to the school, particularly the increase in boys with complex needs, the school has expanded its offer to include a wider range of curriculum routes, this allows the curriculum offer to expand the opportunities for nurture and a vocational curriculum and puts a greater emphasis on keys skills particularly, literacy.
-This effectively allows for curriculum planning and implementation to be tailored specifically at meeting the needs of both ASC and SEMH boys through bespoke learning environments on the same site.
-The school has also recently enhanced its ability to provide more for ASC pupils within the opening of the new ASD classroom in September 2021.
+In response to the changing needs of the pupils being referred to the school, particularly the increase in pupils with complex needs, the school has expanded its offer to include a wider range of curriculum routes, this allows the curriculum offer to expand the opportunities for nurture and a vocational curriculum and puts a greater emphasis on keys skills particularly, literacy and numeracy.
+This effectively allows for curriculum planning and implementation to be tailored specifically at meeting the needs of both ASC and SEMH pupils through bespoke learning environments on the same site.